ivangfr/springboot-jpa-studies/README.md

 - In a terminal, make sure you are in `springboot-jpa-studies` root folder

-- To stop and remove docker-compose containers, networks and volumes run
+- To stop and remove docker compose containers, networks and volumes run
   ```
-  docker-compose down -v
+  docker compose down -v
   ```

 ## Running tests